andre-1337/newprojectjs/README.md

 # NewProject.JS

-A small Node.JS CLI script that automatically creates a new project, `package.json`, `index.js` and `README.md` files for you!
+A small Node.JS CLI script that automatically creates a new project, `package.json`, `index.js` and `README.md` files for you, initializes an empty Git repository and adds a neat `.gitignore` file!

 # Features